 Sandy Stone.
 Transgender Feminism.
 2006 1/5.
 The Empire Strikes Back: A Posttranssexual Manifesto.
 “One of Stone’s goals in critiquing previous representations of transsexualism was to encourage new forms of self-expression capable of revealing the deep and powerful ways we all construct a sense of self in reference to our particular form of embodiment” -Susan Stryker and Stephen Whittle Sandy Stone’s essay, The Empire Strikes Back: A Posttranssexual Manifesto, functions as an exceptionally effective rebuttal to Janice Raymond’s The Transsexual Empire in that, rather than attempt to disavow Raymond’s arguments on her own terms (which we’ve discussed in class as being inescapably problematic), Stone lays out a new framework for future theory, thought, and commentary on studies pertaining to, about, and by trans* individuals.

 I find manifestos to be unusually complex.
+By definition, manifestos speak on the intentions and politics of a specific group of individuals and are written by one or a sum of those individuals themselves.
 The Empire Strikes Back - A Posttranssexual Manifesto - NM3225 Critical Approaches to New Media - Wiki.nus.
 Author: Sandy Stone aka Allucquere Rosanne Stone Publication: First version: 1987 First published in Kristina Straub and Julia Epstein, eds.: "Body Guards: The Cultural Politics of Gender Ambiguity" (New York: Routledge 1991) Second version: 1994.

 Trans%20manifesto.pdf.
 Sandy Stone (artist) Stone was assigned male at birth in Jersey City, New Jersey in 1936.
 She has stated her original name was "Zelig Ben-Nausaan Cohen in Hebrew.

 Also, I added a (very short) FAQ, and a “Classics” link.
 I like this theme in general, but the one thing I don’t like is that if you go to a specific post, there are no buttons for next post/previous post.
-I like to browse people’s blogs chronologically sometimes!
-I think the context is helpful.
 Le mythe végétarien, ou pourquoi le végétarisme ne sauvera pas le monde. « Le mythe végétarien », un livre incroyablement stupide.
 Lierre Keith - Writer.
 Farmer.
 Feminist activist. - Home.
 Talk:Lierre Keith.
 Removal of the "pie incident" Although it was fairly well sourced, I've removed mention of the pieing because of biography of living persons concerns about legal actions being taken as a result of the incident.